The Atomic Submarine (1960)

 But, clearly, they didn't "close Arctic sea lane after disaster".

 We now go through some rather tedious material to introduce the crewmembers of the Tiger Shark.
-It doesn't tell us much except that the Executive Officer is Lieutenant Commander "Reef" Holloway, who has a gorgeous blonde girlfriend; the navigation and firing officer is Lieutenant David Milburn, who is a drunk; and the Captain is Commander Dan Wendover, who is the standard stalwart captain type (but not nearly as good-looking as Lee Crane from the Seaview).
+It doesn't tell us much except that the Executive Officer is Lieutenant Commander "Reef" Holloway, who has a gorgeous blonde girlfriend (Joi Lansing from Queen of Outer Space; the navigation and firing officer is Lieutenant David Milburn, who is a drunk; and the Captain is Commander Dan Wendover, who is the standard stalwart captain type (but not nearly as good-looking as Lee Crane from the Seaview).

 Some officers, wear that hat properly, sailor!